netanoir/da4a/_includes/actions/encampments/anti-nuclear-movement/anti-nuclear-movement.md

 ![TK TK](/assets/images/actions/encampments/anti-nuclear-movement/cows.png)
 > Image via mage via [Interference Archive](https://interferencearchive.org/).

 On April 30th 2000 men and women came to Seabrook prepared for arrest and incarceration.
 Every one of them had been trained in nonviolent civil disobedience.
 Marching from four directions, carrying heavy backpacks, singing, yipping and hooting, they converged on the site of a proposed nuclear power plant and sat there for 23 hours.
 Six hundred media people had been invited; more than 400 came.
 In order to prevent violence, the Clamshell had informed the governor’s office and the police of its every move in advance.
 The Clamshell’s video crew recorded the event.
 On May Day the arrests began.
-It took state troopers from five New England states 15 hours to remove all the occupiers.
+It took state troopers from five New England states 15 hours to remove all the occupiers.**"**